Scout leader: Baden-Powell Scouts' Association

 In the Scout and Senior Scout sections, youth leaders include Senior Troop Leader, Senior Patrol Leader, Assistant Senior Patrol Leader, Patrol Leaders, Assistant Patrol Leaders, Quartermaster, and Instructor.

 United States

-Boy Scouts of America
+Scouting America

-In the Boy Scouts of America, in all Scouting units above the Cub Scout pack, units serving adolescent Scouts, leadership of the unit comprises both adult leaders (Scouters) and youth leaders (Scouts).
+In Scouting America, in all Scouting units above the Cub Scout pack, units serving adolescent Scouts, leadership of the unit comprises both adult leaders (Scouters) and youth leaders (Scouts).
 In fact, this is a critical component of the program.
 In order to learn leadership, the youth must actually serve in leadership roles.
 Adult leaders may be either men or women in all positions.

-A properly run Boy Scout troop is run by the Senior Patrol Leader, who is elected by the troop, and their assistant, who may either be elected or appointed.
+A Scouts BSA troop is run by the Senior Patrol Leader (SPL), who is elected by the troop, and their assistant, who is appointed by the SPL.
 These and the other youth leaders are advised and supported by the adult leaders.

 Girl Scouts of the USA

-Volunteers are important in the GSUSA, but their roles are less defined than in the BSA.
+Volunteers are important in the GSUSA, but their roles are less defined than in Scouting America.